 We'll update this page as soon as we have more detailed information.

 We're looking for hard working, articulate applicants with a strong interest in the law, who are also keen to develop their practical skills.
 Prior law qualifications are not required.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below:

-- A-level – grades CCC preferred.
-Applicants will need to demonstrate a strong interest in Law in their personal statement.
+- A-level – grades CCC expected.
+Applicants will need to hold GCSE English Language grade C/4 and demonstrate a strong interest in Law in their personal statement.

-- International Baccalaureate – a minimum of 26 points are required in addition to evidence of a strong interest in Law in your personal statement.
+- International Baccalaureate – a minimum of 26 points are required.
+Applicants will need to hold GCSE English Lanauage grade C/4 (or equivalent) and demonstrate a strong interest in Law in your personal statement.

 English Language Requirements for International and EU Applicants

-- IELTS 6.5 - for visa nationals, with a minimum score of IELTS 6.0 in each element.
+- IELTS 6.5 with a minimum score of IELTS 6.0 in each element.